wp-plugins/wp-accounting/readme.txt

 = Does Wordpress Accounting integrate with any shopping cart plugins? =

 No, Wordpress Accounting is a stand-alone system that requires uses to manually input their sales and expenses.
 It does not automatically link into any shopping carts, or get any data by itself.

+= How to do I make WP Accounting show up in the front end of my site, such as within certain pages =

+You can't; WP Accounting is an admin area only tool.
+You can only access WP Accounting system via the Wordpress admin.

 == Screenshots ==